oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-painful-rd-is/rule.md

 ### Forgetting to record evidence of what was available at the time

-​Additionally, R&D requires you show the work you create is generating new knowledge for the industry as a whole.
+Additionally, R&D requires you show the work you create is generating new knowledge for the industry as a whole.
 This means, you need to show that the code you’ve written, wasn’t already written by somebody else.

 While developers communicate, there can be a lot of internal discussion and small decisions made.
-These discussions can be either in person, email or IM and all of these discussions could be required to prove your claim​.
+These discussions can be either in person, email or IM and all of these discussions could be required to prove your claim.

-The last thing you want to do is read through old employee inboxes and conversations.​​
+The last thing you want to do is read through old employee inboxes and conversations.